Subaru-PFS/pfs_helpdesk_tutorial/docs/02_02_run_ingestion.md

 ---

 When working with local data, you must first download them from the Subaru data archive for your open-use programs, specifically from the [STARS2](https://stars2.naoj.hawaii.edu) database.
-The archive provides access to science images, calibration data, and `pfsConfig` files.
+The archive provides access to science images, calibration data, and `PfsConfig` files.

 !!! note
     Details on data retrieval will be provided by the STARS team on the day following your observation.